Last updated on January 23, 2025

 13. Start placing these buns on the parchment paper.

-15. The buns are absolutely ready and crunchy after sixty minutes.
-However, for best results let them cool off in the oven itself.
+15. The buns are ready and crunchy after sixty minutes.
+For best results, let them cool off in the oven itself.

 16. This recipe makes 6 small buns.